Troy Epoxy Flooring

 Cure & Enjoy

 Most Troy garages start as porous, stained slabs that trap moisture and salt.
-After one day of prep and a polyaspartic topcoat, they cure to a glossy, chemical-resistant surface backed by a written lifetime warranty.
+A garage epoxy flooring install fixes that: after one day of prep and a polyaspartic topcoat, they cure to a glossy, chemical-resistant surface that holds up to road salt, brake fluid, and hot tires.

 About Troy epoxy flooring

-We install across Troy and surrounding Oakland and Macomb communities — Royal Oak, Birmingham, Rochester Hills, Sterling Heights, and the rest.
-A typical residential garage is one working day: morning grind, afternoon base coat and flake broadcast, next-morning polyaspartic topcoat.
-You park on it 24 hours later.
-Basements run one to two days depending on prep.
-Commercial floors quote case by case.
-Every job is done by our crew — no subcontracting, no chasing down a referral.
+The service area extends across Troy and the surrounding Oakland and Macomb communities — Royal Oak, Birmingham, Rochester Hills, Sterling Heights, Madison Heights, Ferndale, Auburn Hills, Bloomfield Hills, Clawson, and Warren.
+A typical residential epoxy flooring install runs one working day: a morning grind, then the base coat and flake broadcast through the afternoon, and the polyaspartic topcoat the following morning.
+The floor is driveable 24 hours after the topcoat goes down.
+Basements take one to two days depending on slab condition, and commercial floors get quoted case by case after a site walk-through.

-• One-day install for a standard two-car garage, with a written cure schedule.
+• One-day install on a standard two-car garage, with a written cure schedule.

-• Moisture-mitigating primer rated for Michigan basements with vapor pressure.
+• A vapor-mitigating primer rated for Michigan basement vapor pressure.

-• Slip-rated flake or quartz finish for kids, pets, and snowy boots.
+• A slip-resistant flake or quartz finish that's safe for children, pets, and snowy boots.

 Common questions